jmbehlmann/budget-track/readme.md

     Use the month picker to select a specific month and view the budget summary for that month.

-## Contributing

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes.
-4. Push to your branch.
-5. Create a new Pull Request.

 ## License

 This project is licensed under the MIT License.